jules2689/nervous-system/README.md

 Its primary goal is to allow information sources to be added and removed dynamically, and to provide a unified interface for accessing information.

+Right now this only integrates into Notion but is set up to allow easy integration with other platforms in the future.

 ## Installation & Usage

 1. Create a Gemfile and add the following Gem: